dseckin/redis_key_check/readme.txt

 ------------------------------------

 cargo run
-  creates the key file (all the keys)
+  Creates the key file (all the keys) uses the SCAN method so that it can be used with huge databases

 cargo run --diff
- check the previously written keys against to current ones and write the new ones and deleted ones to a new file
+ Check the previously written keys against the current ones and Write the new ones and the deleted ones to a new file